coleenquadros/configuration/docs/aws/aws-migrate-encrypted-rds.md

 1. This process will require downtime.
 2. It takes about 3 hours total for the migration progress.
 This time can be longer depending on database size.

+## Migration Use Cases

+Most migration will be done when a new service or tenant is be onboard onto app-interface.
+Few reasons why existing resources will need to be migrated:

+1. **Security** - Production resources need to be in an account where user access and resources are managed using app-interface and reconciled periodically.
+1. **Reliability** - SRE team needs to ensure that resources are not modified outside of app-interface or accidentally deleted.
+1. **CAPEX -> OPEX** - By keeping production resources in a separate account from development resources, we can accurately categorize the expenses as cost of goods sold (COGS) which helps Red Hat bottom line.
+As not all business units can have COGS expenses, Service Delivery can help with this.

 ## Step By Step Instructions

 ### Add the target account to a customer managed key